 About me

-Hi!
-I’m Yulu Pi (all my friends call me Niki).
-I am currently a PhD candidate from University of Warwick.
-I worked in several governmental and international organizations before the start of my Phd.
+I completed my PhD at the University of Warwick, focusing on XAI and AI governance.
+Before my PhD, I worked in several governmental and international organizations.
 My research centers on enhancing the transparency and fairness of AI by leveraging concepts and techniques from Human-Computer Interaction (HCI) and cognitive science literature.
 My work extends beyond technical and design issues to consider how explainability can be incorporated into governance.

 PUBLICATIONS